Raising a Creative Child

 Raising a creative child, raising all of society!

-A few years ago, I took my then three-year-old granddaughter to a storytime program at our local library.
+A few years ago, I took my then three-year-old granddaughter to a story time program at our local library.
 At the end of each session, the children were given a small art project that related to the day’s theme.
 As I stood behind my granddaughter and listened to the other parents and caregivers praising and encouraging the children, I was struck by one young mother who stood next to me.
-It took every ounce of strength I could muster not to challenge the woman as she repeatedly scolded her preschooler for colouring out of the lines and for using green to colour her picture of a pumpkin.
+It took every ounce of strength I could muster not to challenge the woman as she repeatedly scolded her preschooler for coloring out of the lines and for using green to color her picture of a pumpkin.
 Really?
 I thought everyone understood, especially 21st century parents, that children need the freedom to create and express themselves and the encouragement to know their efforts are valued.
 I shudder to think what her mother’s disapproval of her early creative efforts will do to this little girl going forward and wish I had said something at the time.

 Below I’ve included a number of tips on how to raise a creative child.
 In no way do I profess to be an expert in this subject beyond having raised three creative children.